 The right-wing connection has been such a problem that groups like One Law for All have had to officially distance themselves from organisations like the EDL with a report called "Enemies Not Allies", which called on activists to take greater care to avoid cooperation with Islamophobic groups.

 It doesn't help that groups such as One Law for All haven't always sidestepped the more inflammatory members of the right-wing commentariat.
-Namazie has shared a platform with Douglas Murray, a Spectator columnist with a history of flirting with inflammatory racial politics – though has criticised his anti-immigrant rhetoric in the past.
+Namazie has shared a platform with Douglas Murray, a Spectator columnist with a history of flirting with inflammatory racial politics.
 On top of this, criticism of arbitration councils are often framed in a critique of "multiculturalism" and of the "cultural relativism" of the left – catnip to the far-right.